 Snowflake and Customer Data Platforms

-Snowflake’s platform is available on three major clouds (AWS, Azure, and Google Cloud Platform), empowering marketers to discover, instantly share, collaborate, and get value from your data quicker than ever before.
+Snowflake's cross-cloud platform enables CDP (Customer Data Platform) users to discover, instantly share, collaborate, and quickly derive value from the data.
 You can build your CDP on top of a cloud data platform, or you can buy an out-of-the-box CDP from providers such as Segment, Simon, and AgilOne.

 With Snowflake as your single source of truth, you can build or choose a mechanism for establishing unique customer ID aggregation and matching — so you can track customers across your marketing, sales, and operational platforms and ensure you are not missing out on a customer’s interaction with your brand.
 Snowflake's high scaleability data platform provides powerful benefits to enable data-driven marketing.